-Judith McAllister, Head of Britain’s Security Service, rounded the old oak desk, she poured a cup of tea from the eighteen century porcelain set with gold trim.
+Judith McAllister, Head of Britain’s Security Service, rounded the old oak desk. she poured a cup of tea from an 18th century kettle with gold trim.

 “Thank you Judith,” said the PM.
 Her rubbed his temple then took a long sip from his cup, “So what now?”

 She glanced over her shoulder at the empty chair behind the desk.

 “I used to think that most of my superiors were useless idiots, concerned more with politics than policy, Sir Ian included.
 Now I know better.
 We, the Belgians, the French and the Spaniards got caught with our trousers around our collective ankles.
 I’m afraid that this is bigger than Wales, by far.
 This attack proves it,” she said.